 Nest box location

 Wild wood ducks will nest up to a mile away from water.
 But they prefer to be close since a long overland trek can be hazardous for the ducklings.
 They also will use nest boxes that are on posts out in the water.
 The main benefit of boxes built over water (or in a dead tree out in a lake that has risen) is that this eliminates predators such as raccoons and cats.
-Raccoons will take duck eggs and ducklings, and a large racoon will even pull the mother duck out of the nest if it can reach her.
-To keep raccoons from climbing up to the nest boxes, the poles have large cone shaped metal barriers.
+To help keep raccoons from climbing up to a nest box on land, the pole should have a large cone shaped metal barrier.

 Building your own